Lothje/Getting_and_Cleaning_Data_Project/README.md

-# Course project for course Getting and Cleaning data
+# Course project for Getting and Cleaning data
 ## Assignment

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.